HamletDuFromage/sigpatches-updater/README.md

 Note that you must use CFW to launch these applications even after installation as sigpatches are always required to do so.

 ### Which sigpatches should I chose?
 If you're entering Atmosphere by injecting the \"fusee-primary.bin\" payload, download the appropriate sigpatches.
-If you're using Hekatee and \"fss0\", get the Hekate sigpatches.
+If you're using Hekate and \"fss0\", get the Hekate sigpatches.

 ### Where do those sigpatches come from?
 The sigpatches are, as of now, pulled directly from the Gbatemp threads.
 You can find the links the homebrew uses [here](https://hamletdufromage.github.io/sigpatches-updater/sigpatches.html).
 Because those links are updated with a cron job, the links might be down for a little bit right after new sigpatches are uploaded to Gbatemp.
 If this persists and the links remain broken please open an issue and i'll investigate.

 ### Legality?
-Please use only sigpatches to install backups of games you own, or homebrew applications you are allowed to install.
+Please only use sigpatches to install backups of games you own, or homebrew applications you are allowed to install.
 Using sigpatches is legal, and I am not hosting sigpatches myself.
 This tool merely automates a process that is routinely done by thousands of Switch owners.

 ## Screenshots
 ![screenshot1](https://user-images.githubusercontent.com/61667930/92999680-691dd280-f512-11ea-8bff-9d840e8ed10e.jpg)